-- 0-9 Digit argument. - t Change the TODO state of the item, both in the agenda and in the original org file. - C-k Delete the current agenda item along with the entire subtree belonging to it in the original Org-mode file.
+- C- Undo a change due to a remote editing command.
+The change is undone both in the agenda buffer and in the remote buffer. - t Change the TODO state of the item, both in the agenda and in the original org file. - C-k Delete the current agenda item along with the entire subtree belonging to it in the original Org-mode file.
 If the text to be deleted remotely is longer than one line, the kill needs to be confirmed by the user.
-See variable org-agenda-confirm-kill. - \$ Archive the subtree corresponding to the current headline. - T Show all tags associated with the current item.
-Because of inheritance, this may be more than the tags listed in the line itself. - : Set tags for the current headline. - a Toggle the ARCHIVE tag for the current headline. - Set the priority for the current item.
+See variable org-agendaconfirm-kill. - \$ Archive the subtree corresponding to the current headline. - T Show all tags associated with the current item.
+Because of inheritance, this may be more than the tags listed in the line itself. - : Set tags for the current headline. - a Toggle the ARCHIVE tag for the current headline. - , Set the priority for the current item.
 Org-mode prompts for the priority character.
-If you reply with (SPC), the priority cookie is removed from the entry. - p Display weighted priority of current item.

-- S- $\overline{\text{up}}$ Increase the priority of the current item.
+If you reply with (SPC), the priority cookie is removed from the entry. - P Display weighted priority of current item. - + - $S \rightarrow \langle up \rangle$ Increase the priority of the current item.
 The priority is changed in the original buffer, but the agenda is not resorted.
-Use the r key for this. - $S-\langle \overline{\text{down}} \rangle$ Decrease the priority of the current item. - C-c C-s Schedule this item - C-c C-d Set a deadline for this item.
+Use the r key for this. - $S-\langle \underline{\text{down}} \rangle$ Decrease the priority of the current item. - C-c C-s Schedule this item - C-c C-d Set a deadline for this item. - $S-\langle \text{left} \rangle$ Change the time stamp associated with the current line by one day into the past.

-- S-(right) Change the time stamp associated with the current line by one day into the future.
-With prefix argument, change it by that many days.
-For example, 3 6 5 S-(right) will change it by a year.
-The stamp is changed in the original org file, but the change is not directly reflected in the agenda buffer.
-Use the r key to update the buffer. - S-\(\subset{\left}\) Change the time stamp associated with the current line by one day into the past. - > Change the time stamp associated with the current line to today.
+- > Change the time stamp associated with the current line to today.
 The key > has been chosen, because it is the same as S-. on my keyboard. - I Start the clock on the current item.
 If a clock is running already, it is stopped first. - O Stop the previously started clock. - X Cancel the currently running clock.